 3:15 pm - End of School

-Teachers are in their classrooms to supervise children from 8:50 am each morning.
-We expect children to be in their classrooms ready to start work by 9.00 am.
+Teachers are in their classrooms to supervise children from 8:45 am each morning.
+We expect children to be in their classrooms from 8:45 am as this is when learning starts and then be ready to start lessons by 9.00 am.
 After this time gates onto the playgrounds will be locked.
 Children arriving after 9.00 am should enter the school through the main reception.
 Breaktimes are staggered throughout the school.

 ILLNESS, ABSENCE & PUNCTUALITY